olincollege/spike-rush/docs/index.md

 this can probably be wrapped into screenshots

->what are some cool things about the project?
+>What are some cool things about the project?

->what did we want to get out of the project?
+>What did we want to get out of the project?

-cool concepts: wall collision, sprite movement/interactions, shooting
+Cool concepts: wall collision, sprite movement/interactions, shooting

 ## Screenshots

-- map overview
+- Map overview

 ![map overview](website_images/map_overview.png)  <br><br>
 *An overview of the game map, based on the Valorant map Split.*

-- shooting screenshot
+- Shooting screenshot

-- spike close up
+- Spike close up

 ## Download